0Daviz/SIMLang/README.md

-## SIMLang
+# SIMLang

-A minimal it can't get more minimal then this
+A minimal compiler it can't get more minimal then this

 ## 🚀 Quick Start